jasonthekim/CPS-R-Project/README.md

 who have had children removed from their homes.
 In terms of variable types, the first dataset contains a mix of categorical and numeric variables.
 Categorical variables include gender, race/ethnicity, and removal stage, while numeric variables include age and number of removals.
 The second dataset contains mostly categorical variables, with the exception of the number of families receiving monetary assistance which is a numeric variable.
-Potential relationships
+Potential relationships between variables in the first dataset could include examining whether certain demographic groups are overrepresented in removals or whether removal rates vary by region.
+In the second dataset, potential relationships could include examining whether the number of families receiving monetary assistance varies by county or region, or whether there are any trends over time in the number of families receiving assistance.

+Overall, these datasets provide valuable insights into child welfare services in Texas and can be used to identify potential areas for improvement in the state’s approach to child welfare.

+## Research Questions
+Our research questions, thus, are: (1) How does kinship assistance affect the removal status of children?
+(2) How does the average hold time for all calls affect the removal number of children, and further how does the removal status affect this relationship?.